Car Seat Expiration – When and Why Do They Expire

 This might seem like an odd reason for a child’s car seat to expire, but it’s not.
 Many manufacturers run a recall program for their older models which might need some repair or are reported to have some trouble with the safety of the product.
 If you registered your newly purchased car seat, then you get a call from the company asking to return the product in exchange for a repair or maintenance or a self-care repair kit.
 If the product is too obsolete to repair, the manufacturer may ask you to dispose of the seat in a prescribed manner.

-What Can You Do With an Expired Car Seat
+What to Do With Expired Car Seats?

 1. Trade-in Programs